My Quiet Kitchen

 Ingredient Notes

 For the peppers all you need is a teaspoon of oil and some salt.
-If you'd like to serve the peppers with the optional Asian dipping sauce, you'll need a handful of other ingredients.
+If you'd like to serve the peppers with the optional dipping sauce, you'll need a handful of other ingredients.

 labeled photo of the ingredients needed for shishito peppers with sauce.